 When the Display Quiz Results setting is turned on, you can show custom feedback at the end of a quiz (an image, text, or both).
 It'll display at the top of the quiz results page, right above the score.

 You can either add a general message that everyone sees no matter what score they get, or you can show different feedback for different score ranges.
 For example, you can tell people that score 95% to 99% "Almost perfect!
 You should be proud."
+Custom feedback can be up to 1,000 characters.

 Show a General Message for Everyone